 Waltraud launched her own millinery studio in 1990, and established the Melbourne School of Millinery (a division of Kangan Batman TAFE) soon afterward, where she taught for 13 years.

-After her time as a millinery teacher at Kangan, Waltraud decided to take her classes on the road.
+After her 14 year building and teaching millinery at Kangan Tafe in Melbourne Waltraud decided to take her classes on the road.
 She began holding short workshops interstate and internationally.
 At first, she travelled by plane, but was constantly frustrated by the limited amount of supplies she could bring with her.
 Then, in 2012, she masterminded the Hatmobile.

 Now Waltraud can take a huge range of materials and trims to each workshop – and she can make dozens of stops along the way.
-Together, Waltraud and Audrey go to every corner of Australia, holding workshops, supplying materials and spending time in remote communities to learn their crafts.
+Together, Waltraud and Audrey the Hatmobile go to every corner of Australia, holding workshops, supplying materials and spending time in remote communities to learn their crafts.
 Waltraud has added to her skills Saori weaving which she learned in Japan.
 She now takes 2 looms in the road.